 pgpro_multiplan_freeze(plan_type text) returns bool

-Freezes the last used plan for the query and saves it to the permanent
+Fixes the last used plan for the query and saves it to the permanent

 pgpro_multiplan storage that can be accessed

-using the pgpro_multiplan_storage
+in the pgpro_multiplan_storage

 view.
 The allowed values of the optional plan_type

-argument are serialized, hintset, and
+argument are serialized (default), hintset,

 pgpro_multiplan_unfreeze(sql_hash bigint, const_hash bigint) returns bool